 Eating here, when it occurs, can’t be done slowly.
 You never know when the gun will go off and the race to your vinyl seat will commence.
-Only few are naive enough to think operations can be predicted here.
+Only few are naive enough to think operations can be predicted; "Like clockwork," they say.
 Nothing happens slowly here.
 Except, of course, for the trains.
 Foot traffic moves with a chaotic scurry.
 There is no order here, not like there is outside.
-There is no glamour, and there isn’t any for blocks.
+There is no glamour, and you won't find any for blocks.
 This isn’t New York City.
 This is scum and dysfunction at its prime.

 This is Penn Station.

-I could have saved my slice for the train, but I didn’t want to wait.
+I might have saved my slice for the train, but I couldn't wait.
 So I made this corner, shaded from the fluorescent lights, my dining nook.
-I used to feel sad for the people eating their dinner on the train, one step above eating in a bathroom.
-I’ve watched middle-aged men enjoying consuming what is clearly a first dinner of greasy pizza and clandestine beer, before, I imagine, going home to the real meal their wives have made for them; and completely unaware, I imagine, of the extreme dichotomy they have created for themselves.
+I used to feel sad for the people who ate their dinner on the train, one step above eating in a bathroom.
+I’ve watched middle-aged men consuming what is clearly a first dinner of greasy pizza and clandestine beer, before, I imagine, going home to the real meal their wives made for them; and completely unaware, I imagine, of the extreme dichotomy they have created for themselves.

 This is my dinner.
-I always thought I was above this NJ Transit scum.
+I used to think I was above this NJ Transit scum.
 The people who gave up on trying to be the best in the world, and now dedicate two hours of their day to widening their asses on the pleather seats of the Trenton Line.

 A young guy in a Rangers cap steps in front of the television screen, the one us train bitches stare at soullessly until a sign is cast.
 Clearly he doesn’t do this every single day of his life like the rest of us waiting behind him.
 He’s getting so close, I have to wonder if he thinks its a touch screen.
 That screen is dead inside, just like the rest of us.
 We’re momentarily brought back to life by the disruption.